 A diaphragm seal, also called a chemical seal, protects pressure measurement systems.
-It isolates the pressure sensor from harsh or corrosive process fluids, ensuring accurate readings and extending the lifespan of sensitive instruments.
+It separates the pressure sensor from aggressive or corrosive process fluids, maintaining precise measurements and prolonging the life of delicate instruments.

 Why Use a Diaphragm Seal?